USAA Auto Insurance Review for 2021

 |Being Kept Informed of Claim Status||Excellent|

-USAA earned an excellent in every category, which shows how USAA earned its score of 95 out of a 100.
+USAA earned an excellent in every category, which shows how USAA earned its 95 out of 100.

-The last rating dealing with customer satisfaction that we want to look at is from Consumer Affairs.
+The last rating dealing with customer satisfaction that we want to look at in this USAA auto insurance review is from Consumer Affairs.

 The bad news is that USAA Auto Insurance only recieved 1.5 stars out of five from Consumer Affairs.

 However, this poor rating is only based on 260 reviews.
 This is only a small percentage of USAA consumers.

 Since disgruntled consumers are more likely to post on rating sites like Consumer Affairs, don't take this rating as a warning to stop looking into USAA.